ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 *   MoJ issued FIPS 140-2 USB memory sticks
 *   CESG approved USB mass storage devices with whole hard encryption (using CESG provided cryptographic material)

 The type of device selected is normally dependant on the sensitivity of the data and the amount of data being transferred.
-Advice must be sought from the MoJ OST or MoJ ITSO on the best device to use when completing the DMF (see [Data Movement Form](#dmf) ).
+Advice must be sought from the MoJ OST or MoJ CISO on the best device to use when completing the DMF (see [Data Movement Form](#dmf) ).

-##### Optical media

-The use of optical media (i.e. CD/DVD) is not recommended for data transfer especially where the data is marked at IL3 REST*.

-Where there is a business need to use optical media:

-*   for data at IL3 REST*, a CESG approved product (using CESG provided cryptographic material) must be used, further information can be obtained from the MoJ OST
-*   for data marked at IL2 or below, then a commercial grade product certified to FIPS 140-2 can be used (see [Using commercial encryption products for low sensitivity information](#using-commercial-encryption-products-for-low-sensitivity-information) section).
-Further information on suitable products can be obtained from the MoJ OST

-#### Data at rest on MoJ issued laptops

-'Data at rest' is a term used to refer to all data in computer storage.
-This excludes data that is traversing a network or temporarily residing in computer memory to be read or updated.
-The protection of data at rest is achieved by encrypting the hard disk.
-MoJ issued laptops use a CESG approved whole disk encryption product, this allows IL3 REST* data to be transferred from DOM1 for remote working.

 #### Disposal and decommissioning